kevindweb/HelloInternet/ruby/README.md

 ## Connecting to a Server

 Creating a socket in Ruby is the same as establishing a connection.
 Using the `TCPSocket.new`, an object is created and established with the provided data.
-For a server to find a client, use `socket.accept`, which returns a client object.
+For a server to find a client, use `server.accept`, which returns a client object.
 The client object can provide information like IP and hostname of client.

 ## Sending and Receiving